thenumbernine/symmath-lua/README.reference.md

 Determines so by searching the expression for either the Variable itself, or any variables that are specified o depend on the Variable.
 Works if 'var' is a Variables  (i.e. `x`) or if 'var' is a TensorRef of a Variable (i.e. `x'^i'`).

-`func, code = symmath.compile(expr, {var1, var2, ...}, language)`
-`func, code = expr:compile{var1, var2, ...}`
-Compiles an expression to a Lua function with the listed vars as parameters.
-`language` can be one of the following:
-* Lua
-* JavaScript
-* C
-* LaTeX
-* MathJax
-* GnuPlot

-`symmath.GnuPlot:plot(args)`
-Produces SVG of a plot.
-Requires my `lua-gnuplot` library.
-Arguments are forwarded to the `gnuplot` lua module, with the expression provided in place of the plot command.

 `symmath.fixVariableNames = true`
 Set this flag to true to have the LaTex and console outputs replace variable names with their associated unicode characters.
 For example, `var'theta'` will produce a variable with the name `θ`.